The Bankrate promise

 |Car insurance company||Average annual premium for full coverage*|

 A high-risk driver is someone who insurance companies believe is more likely to be involved in a costly accident.
-You can be classified as a high-risk driver by an insurance carrier based on your driving record, but there are often other factors involved, such as age.
-For our purposes, we calculated the rate increases for high-risk drivers in Pennsylvania based on a clean driving record plus one high-risk factor, such as an incident or the driver’s age.
+You may be classified as a high-risk driver by an insurance carrier based on your driving record, but there may be other factors involved, such as age.
+For our purposes, we calculated the rate increases for high-risk drivers in Pennsylvania based on a clean driving record plus one high-risk factor, such as an at-fault accident or the driver’s age.

 Some insurance companies may deny coverage to high-risk drivers or dramatically increase insurance premiums.
-Also, Pennsylvania may suspend or revoke your driver’s license if you are convicted of reckless driving, excessive speeding, DUI and more.
-Drivers classified as high-risk drivers are typically:
+Also, Pennsylvania may suspend or revoke your driver’s license if you are convicted of reckless driving, driving with a suspended license, a DUI and more.
+Drivers classified as high-risk drivers may have been:

-- At fault in one or more crashes (some carriers forgive the first accident)
+- At fault in one or more accidents

 - Convicted of one or more DUIs